What is Covariance?

 Avoiding Type Check Costs (Stelem_Ref)

-In general logic, this overhead is small enough to be negligible, and if the value being stored is null or the same as the array's value, optimizations are performed to skip the check since the value is already validated (JIT: avoid store covariance check for ref-type ldelem from same array · Issue #9159 · dotnet/runtime).
+In typical logic, this overhead is small enough to be ignored, and optimizations are made to skip checks if the value being stored is null or the same as an already validated value in the array (JIT: avoid store covariance check for ref-type ldelem from same array · Issue #9159 · dotnet/runtime).

 However, if this code is executed frequently in a hot path, it may require attention.

-If profiling reveals this overhead, it will appear under the name Stelem_Ref.
+If profiling indicates that this overhead is present, it will appear under the name Stelem_Ref.

 Option 1 - Use the sealed Keyword